-Skaftafell national park is home to the largest Glacier in Iceland national parks, The Vatnajökull.
-But there are many stunning glacial tongues for you to see that have been shaped by ice and the fires of volcanoes over the years.
+Skaftafell national park is home to the largest Glacier in Iceland.
+The Vatnajökull.
+But there are many stunning glacial tongues for you to see that has been shaped by ice and the fires of volcanoes over the years.

-Other glaciers you can see are Falljökull glacier, Breiðamerkurjökull glacier and Svínafellsjökull glacier.
-If you are an animal lover, you can find ravens, mink and arctic foxes hidden away amongst the mountains of Skaftafell, Iceland.
+Other glaciers you can see are Falljökull glacier, Breiðamerkurjökull glacier, and Svínafellsjökull glacier.
+If you are an animal lover, you can find ravens, mink, and arctic foxes hidden away amongst the mountains of Skaftafell.